iklobato/django-stocks/RABBITMQ_SETUP.md

 ## Overview

-The project uses a true microservices architecture with four separate services:
+The project uses a clean producer-consumer pattern with RabbitMQ as the message broker:

-1. **API Service**: Handles API requests from users, authenticates them, and manages the database
-2. **Stock Service**: Fetches stock data from the external stooq.com API
+1. **API Service (Producer)**: Produces messages with stock query requests
+2. **Stock Service (Consumer)**: Consumes messages and processes stock queries
-3. **RabbitMQ Service**: Handles message queue communication between services
+3. **RabbitMQ Broker**: Facilitates message passing between services
-4. **RabbitMQ Broker**: The actual RabbitMQ message broker

 ## Architecture

 The communication flow works as follows:

-1. API Service receives a stock query request from a user
+1. API Service (Producer) receives a stock query request from a user
-2. API Service sends a message to the RabbitMQ Service with the stock code
+2. API Service creates a message with the stock code and publishes it to RabbitMQ
-3. RabbitMQ Service receives the message and forwards it to the Stock Service
+3. Stock Service (Consumer) consumes the message from RabbitMQ
 4. Stock Service fetches the data from stooq.com API
-5. Stock Service sends the response back to the RabbitMQ Service
+5. Stock Service sends the response back to API Service through RabbitMQ
-6. RabbitMQ Service forwards the response back to the API Service
-7. API Service saves the data and returns it to the user
+6. API Service receives the response, saves it to the database, and returns it to the user

 This approach provides several benefits:
-- Better separation of concerns
-- Services can be scaled independently
+- Decoupled services that can evolve independently
+- Asynchronous communication for better scalability
+- Built-in message queuing and retry mechanisms
 - Improved fault tolerance and resilience
-- Each service has a single responsibility

 ## Running the Services